mmehdi2711/Learning/Java/2025/September/5/Learning.md

     java /workspaces/Learning/Java/2025/September/2/Sep2.java
     ```
 2.
-please make some note some place so taht you have the action plan for next week to complete the section 4
+please make some note some place so thatt you have the action plan for next week to complete the section 4